 - The test signal as specified in subclause 7.3.5.4.

-8) Set the test signal mean power so the calibrated radiated power at the BS Antenna Array coordinate system reference point is as specified in subclause 7.3.5.
+8) Set the test signal mean power so the calibrated power at the BS Antenna Array calibrated pointis as specified in subclause 7.3.5.

 9) Measure:

-- Throughput according to annex x for each supported polarization.
+- Throughput according to annex A.1 for each supported polarization.

 10) Repeat steps 3 to 9 for all OTA REFSENS conformance test directions of the BS (D.55), and supported polarizations.

-For multi-band capable FR1 BS and single band tests, repeat the steps above per involved band where single band test configurations and test models shall apply with no carriers activated in the other band.
+For multi-band capable FR1 BS, repeat the steps above per involved band.
+Single band test configurations and test models shall apply with no carriers activated in the other band.

 7.4.4.2 Procedure